 The disclosure covers the different agency and non-agency relationships.
 Their is a check box to pick the relationship and both agent and consumer sign.

 Do you really want to work with them?
-Where else will they short change you.
+Where else will they short change you along the way if they are ignoring one of the basic real estate laws of informing you about agency relationships.

 The one and only situation where the agency disclosure is not required is when you attend an open house.
 Then a sign must be prominently displayed stating the agent is working for the seller.
 This means the attending agent is most likely the listing agent and has a real estate agency relationship with the seller.